Create a High-Speed Transfer Server instance by using the Platform UI.

 - Enable the Delete Claim checkbox if you want the claim to be deleted when

-the operand is deleted.
+the instance is deleted.

 - In the Size field, enter the total amount of storage that is required for